Bachelor of Science in Nursing - RN/BSN

 - Current unencumbered license to practice as a registered nurse in the state of Ohio;

 - Must have a C or better in all supportive requirements, university requirements, and nursing core courses.

 Applications to the nursing major are available in the nursing offices on the main and Firelands campuses.
 A lab fee is assessed for all clinical courses.

-A minimum of 123 hours is required for graduation, of which 40 hours must be in upper-division coursework.
-In addition, the 30 hours earned immediately before graduation must be completed through Bowling Green State University, uninterrupted by coursework at another university or college.
+The 30 hours earned immediately before graduation must be completed through Bowling Green State University, uninterrupted by coursework at another university or college.